spellshape/cli/docs/versioned_docs/version-v0.25.2/contributing/templates/01-concept_template.md

 Common requirements for tutorials include:

-Local software needed, such as Go and Ignite CLI.
+Local software needed, such as Go and Spellshape CLI.
 For example:
 -->
-- [Install Ignite CLI](../../guide/01-install.md) <!--specific if version applies)-->
+- [Install Spellshape CLI](../../guide/01-install.md) <!--specific if version applies)-->

 ## Describe